DREAMS + FACTS + FAQ + LINKS

 High School Graduation, NOW WHAT?

 Every year, several hundred students with intellectual and/or developmental disabilities (IDD) graduate from Oklahoma high schools.
 Many of these students are very bright and will have out-performed their peers without disabilities.
 What does their future hold?
-For those who want to continue learning and attend college, but who cannot meet traditional admissions standards, there is only one four-year program in Oklahoma, beginning Fall of 2018, which will provide the supports necessary for them to be successful.
+For those who want to continue learning and attend college, but who cannot meet traditional admissions standards, there is only one four-year program in Oklahoma which provides the supports necessary for them to be successful.
 That program is the RiverHawks Scholar Program at Northeastern State University.
 Statistics show impressive success for those students who complete similar programs, illustrating the need for many programs in our state!:

 36% without attending a college program (1)